See the Financial Information section of this catalog for course fees.

 GEOL 371.
 Introduction to Geographic Information Systems.
 (2 Credits)

 The hardware and software technology of GIS programs.
 Basic concepts of spatial data collection, storage, processing, and interpretation, combined with remote sensing.
 Uses the popular GIS software ArcGIS.
-Three hours lecture, two hours lab.
+Three hours lecture, two hours laboratory.
 Lab fee.

 GEOL 372.
 GIS Practicum.
 (2 Credits)